 How Do You Explain Money to a Child?

-The best things in life may be free—but most things cost money.
-Buying toys, video games, food, Starbucks, or really almost anything—costs money.
+The best things in life might be free, but most things cost money.
+Buying toys, video games, food, Starbucks—really almost anything—costs money.

-Being aware how much money gets spent will help kids make wiser decisions.
+Being aware of how money gets spent, and how much gets spent, will help kids make wiser decisions.

-Today we rarely barter and instead use currency in its various forms, like paper money, credit cards and transfers from bank accounts.
+Today, of course, we rarely (if ever) barter.
+We instead use currency in its various forms: paper money, credit cards, transfers from bank accounts.